 James R. Lackner received his undergraduate and graduate training at the Massachusetts Institute of Technology.
 His research interests concern human spatial orientation and movement control in unusual force conditions including weightless, high force and artificial gravity environments.
 One feature of his work includes the recognition that exposure to non-terrestrial force environments helps reveal the nature of sensory-motor adaptation to the normal force background of earth.

-He is a member of the Volen Center for Complex Systems and the Psychology Department at Brandeis, and is the Riklis Professor of Physiology.
-He has been Director of the Ashton Graybiel Spatial Orientation Laboratory since its founding in 1982.
+He is a member of the Volen Center for Complex Systems, the Psychology Department at Brandeis and is the Riklis Professor of Physiology.
+He has been director of the Ashton Graybiel Spatial Orientation Laboratory since its founding in 1982.

 Avijit’s interests in biological application of physics attracted him to the Graybiel Lab.
-He received his bachelor’s degree and master of science (Physics) from the University of Calcutta, India, and his PhD from the Department of Physics at Brandeis University.
+He received his bachelor’s degree and MS (physics) from the University of Calcutta, India, and his PhD from the Department of Physics at Brandeis University.

-Janna Kaplan, MS is Lecturer in Psychology and Senior Research Associate at Brandeis University’s Graybiel Lab, specializing in Neuropsychology and Space Research.
-At Brandeis since 1983, she studies human adaptation to various conditions of space flight such as zero-G, high-G, artificial gravity environments, spatial orientation, and space motion sickness.
-Download CV
+Janna Kaplan, MS, is a lecturer in psychology and senior research associate at Brandeis University’s Graybiel Lab, specializing in neuropsychology and space research.
+At Brandeis since 1983, she studies human adaptation to various conditions of space flight, such as zero-G, high-G, artificial gravity environments, spatial orientation and space motion sickness.

 Janna serves on Faculty Advisory Councils of the Brandeis-Genesis Institute for Russian Jewry, and of the Hadassah-Brandeis Institute for the Study of Jewish Women.
 She frequently lectures at schools and to various groups about the science of space exploration.
 Of special interest to her is the role of STEM curriculum (science, technology, engineering, math) in empowerment and intellectual development of adolescent girls.

 Janna’s undergraduate and graduate degrees are from the University of Leningrad (now St. Petersburg).
-Janna came to the U.S. as a Jewish refugee from Russia (former Soviet Union) in 1982.
-She lives in Newton, Massachusetts with her husband Ed Kaplan.
+Janna came to the United States as a Jewish refugee from Russia (former Soviet Union) in 1982.
+She lives in Newton, Massachusetts, with husband Ed Kaplan.
 They have two college-age children, Aaron and Sima.

-Although he enjoyed working with innovative technologies and mentoring and teaching junior software developers and graphic designers, in 2007 he decided to pursue a master’s degree in Man Machine Interaction at the Delft University of Technology, with an honors degree in human factors engineering.
+Although he enjoyed working with innovative technologies and mentoring and teaching junior software developers and graphic designers, in 2007 he decided to pursue a master’s degree in man machine interaction at Delft University of Technology with an honors degree in human factors engineering.

-Lee lives in Weston, Massachusetts with her husband Aaron Picard.
+Lee lives in Weston, Massachusetts, with husband Aaron Picard.
 She has three sons.
-Jonathan is a student at RPI, Joshua an undergraduate at Brandeis, and Joey attends Weston High School.
+Jonathan is a student at RPI, Joshua is an undergraduate at Brandeis, and Joey attends Weston High School.

-Alberto received his master of science in mechanical engineering, summa cum laude, from the University of Padova (Italy).
+Alberto received his MS in mechanical engineering, summa cum laude, from the University of Padova (Italy).
 Graduating in April 2003, his thesis was on the elasto-plastic behavior of the human spinal servo, developed at the Graybiel Spatial Orientation Lab under the supervision of Professor Simone Bortolami.

 Joel received his undergraduate degree in physics from Carnegie Mellon University and his graduate degree in experimental psychology from Brandeis University.

 Vivekanand is a 2017 graduate of the the Brandeis neuroscience PhD program.
 He received a BA in physics (with minors in computer science and mathematics) from Boston University.
-After that he taught physics, environmental science and chemistry at Waltham High School for 6 years.
-He also worked for one year as a consultant for a NGO in India (CECOEDECON).
-There he wrote a variety of grants ranging from micro-watershed development to youth employment.
+After that, he taught physics, environmental science and chemistry at Waltham High School for six years.
+He also worked for a year as a consultant for a NGO in India (CECOEDECON).
+There, he wrote a variety of grants ranging from micro-watershed development to youth employment.
 He also made documentaries about the effects of climate change on subsistence farmers, entrepreneurship in a tribal populations and the situation of children in the city of Tonk.